What is SNAP?

-As illustrated above, SNAP has almost same sections as the other MBA entrances like CAT, XAT, NMAT, etc. In terms of difficulty level, SNAP is somewhat similar to exams like NMAT.
+As illustrated above, SNAP has almost the same sections as the other MBA entrances like CAT, XAT, NMAT, etc. In terms of difficulty level, SNAP is somewhat similar to exams like NMAT.
 Listed below are the major features of SNAP exam format and marking scheme:

 - All questions in SNAP are multiple-choice type, and carry four answer choices each.

 - Each correct answer carries one mark.

 - 25% marks are deducted for each incorrect answer.

 - There are no sectional time limits in SNAP.